MarioCatuogno/Clean-macOS/README.md

 3. `Configure macOS`: configure macOS with useful commands
 4. `Update`: update brews, casks and MAS applications and formulaes

 If you have done a fresh install, run all the commands in the sequence listed above.
+For details on how to run the script click [__here__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/SETUP.md).

 ## Useful links

-Click [__here__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/SETUP.md) to find a detailed list of instructions to run this script.

 Click [__here__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/APPS_LIST.md) to find a collection of various apps I've personally tested or used in the past on macOS.